Skip to content

 Market research tactics such as e-mail followups asking “How did you hear about us?" are also very useful tools for measuring brand awareness.

-How to Measure a Brand Awareness Campaign
+How Can Marketers Measure Brand Awareness Effectively

-To measure brand awareness, companies should first ensure they are using the best brand monitoring tool for their needs.
+To measure brand awareness, companies should ensure they are using the best brand monitoring tool for their needs.
 Brand monitoring tools can automate tracking your mentions across social media, traditional media such as press and broadcast, podcasts, review sites — a lot easier than having to mine for mentions manually!

 1. Follow your social mentions